The country’s culture capital deserves a closer look this weekend – here’s why.

 Shop

-Extend your visit to Sharjah Art Foundation with a pitstop at Souq Al Arsah, which is a mere three-minute walk away.
+Extend your visit to Sharjah Art Foundation with a pit stop at Souq Al Arsah, which is a mere three-minute walk away.
 One of the country’s oldest souqs, it houses a whole host of old-timey stores that sell antiques, handicrafts, herbs and spices, bridal chests and incense – all made easier to browse as Souq Al Arsah is now air-conditioned.
 The heritage area is accented with the likes of hanging lanterns, traditional courtyards and coral walls, so you’re bound to love the throwback vibes of this vicinity.

 Explore

-The month of October has brought with it cooler temperatures, making this the perfect weekend to meander around Al Noor Island.
+The end of summer has brought with it cooler temperatures, making this the perfect weekend to meander around Al Noor Island.
 Best explored around sunset, it brings together nature, literature, light effects, multisensory art installations and more in one place.
 The perfect place for a family outing, this 45,470-square-metre leisure destination is also home to The Butterfly House, where nearly 500 different species of butterflies reside in an ornately designed building inspired by its inhabitants.

 Escape

 Print-on-demand books, suspended private pods, dining outlets and a whopping 305,000 books in different languages – it all awaits at House of Wisdom.
-Built to honour the fact that Sharjah was named a UNESCO World Book Capital in 2019, House of Wisdom also offers uninterrupted views of ‘The Scroll’ monument that was designed to look like an ancient Arabic scroll looping 36 metres towards the sky.
+Built to honour the fact that Sharjah was named a UNESCO World Book Capital in 2019, House of Wisdom also offers uninterrupted views of ‘The Scroll’ monument, which was designed to look like an ancient Arabic scroll looping 36 metres towards the sky.
 This striking 12,000-square-foot public library is ideal if you’re looking to pause and reflect.

 Sleep